Government and Policy

 In an update post last week, ARIA highlighted the publication of three research theses for climate-related programs.

-In addition to “Forecasting Tipping Points” and “Synthetic Plants for Sustainable Future” ARIA also published its “Exploring Options for Actively Cooling the Earth” thesis, which narrows the scope of one of ARIA’s opportunity spaces called, “Managing our climate and weather through responsible engineering.”
+In addition to “Forecasting Tipping Points” and “Synthetic Plants for a Sustainable Future” ARIA also published its “Exploring Options for Actively Cooling the Earth” thesis, which narrows the scope of one of ARIA’s opportunity spaces called, “Managing our climate and weather through responsible engineering.”

 According to ARIA program director Mark Symes, who wrote the “Exploring Options for Actively Cooling the Earththesis: